-Richmond offers the Recycling Wizard to help residents search for where to recycle household items.
+Richmond offers the Recycling Wizard to help residents find where they can recycle household items.
 The Recycling Wizard is available online at richmond.ca/recyclesearch and in the Richmond Recycling app, free from the Apple and Android app stores.

 COMMUNITY WORKSHOPS